BryceRodgers7/WindcTranslate/README.md

 This is a basic RESTful web service written in Scala and requires jdk 11.

 It uses the Play Framework, MySQL, database-evolutions and Slick to implement a cache for an expensive operation 'gTranslate' which calls a public API (http://boredapi.com/activity).
 The gTranslate function 'translates' a word (any string) into a pseudo-random phrase returned by boredapi.com/activity, simulating a transformation of some small input into a larger output.
 The translated phrases are an 'activity' that a person can do, and they come with an activity category along with some other metadata.
 It accepts mutiple words to be translated in a single request, plus an optional 'activity type'
-Setup instructions:\n
+Setup instructions:

-  -install jdk 11\n
+  -install jdk 11
   -install sbt 1.3.3+
   -install scala 2.13+
   -install play 2.0+